-This self-regulation enters into force on 30 September 2023, with the exception of the duties it contains that depend on the submission and approval of the amended fund documents as required under Art.
+- This self-regulation enters into force on 1st September 2024, with the exception of the duties it contains that depend on the submission and approval of the amended fund documents as required under Art.
 30 para.
 2 (in particular with regard to Arts.
-15, 16, 17, 25, and 26).

-- Amendments to the fund regulations, company agreement or prospectus must be submitted to FINMA by 30 September 2024. - For collective investment schemes being approved for the first time, the fund regulations or company agreement and the prospectus only need to meet the requirements of this self-regulation if the application for FINMA approval is made after 30 September 2024. - Existing agreements governing the management of pension assets only need to be amended during the next revision after the transition period stipulated in para.
+15, 16, 17, 25, and 26). - Amendments to the fund regulations, company agreement or prospectus must be submitted to FINMA by 1st March 2026. - For collective investment schemes being approved for the first time, the fund regulations or company agreement and the prospectus only need to meet the requirements of this self-regulation if the application for FINMA approval is made after 1st September 2025. - Existing agreements governing the management of pension assets only need to be amended during the next revision after the transition period stipulated in para.
 2 expires.
-The amendment of an appendix to the asset management agreement, which can be carried out unilaterally, is not deemed to be a revision for the purposes of this paragraph. - Abis New agreements governing the management of pension assets must be only updated at the time of the next revision after the transition period stipulated in para.
+The amendment of an appendix to the asset management agreement, which can be carried out unilaterally, is not deemed to be a revision for the purposes of this paragraph. - ^{4bis} New agreements governing the management of pension assets must be only updated at the time of the next revision after the transition period stipulated in para.
 2. - Existing delegation and sub-delegation agreements under Arts.
-14 and 24 must be amended by 30 September 2024 at the latest. - New delegation and sub-delegation agreements under Arts.
-14 and 24 must comply with the requirements of this self-regulation from 30 September 2024. - The sustainability report published as part of regular reporting covers the first full reporting year after the approval of the fund documentation or after the approval of the amendments to the fund documentation under Art.
-30 para.
-2.
+14 and 24 must be amended by 1st September 2025 at the latest.